penumbra-zone/web/packages/ui/readme.md

 (One exception to this rule: if you're developing a component that will eventually be used by multiple other components, and just happens to be a child of only a single component at the moment, you can leave it as a sibling of its parent.)

-### Components should be located at the most specific possible directory level.
+### Internal-use components should be located at the most specific possible directory level.

+This guideline only applies to components that are _not_ intended to be used externally, but are only to be used as dependencies of other Penumbra UI library components.

 For example, if the `Dropdown` component is used by both `HeaderWithDropdown` and `Menu` components, `Dropdown` should be placed in the lowest-level directory that contains both `HeaderWithDropdown` and `Menu`: